 This gluten free animals cookie recipe is a special kids' favorite!
 Dip them in chocolate and add sprinkles to be circus cookies, or enjoy them plain!
 These cookies are perfectly crisp on the edges and soft on the inside.

 When my kids were little, we used to love buying animal cookies and those bags of circus cookies.
 They were fun to eat.
 When we went gluten free, we missed these cookies.
 I never tried to recreate these classic cookies until now.

-These delicious gluten free animal cookies are absolutely delicious on their own or dip them in white chocolate to make them into gluten free circus cookies.
-Either way you make these cookies, they taste just like the real deal!
+These gluten-free animal cookies are absolutely delicious on their own or dip them in white chocolate to make them into gluten free circus cookies.
+Either way, you make these cookies, they taste just like the real deal!

 Why These Gluten Free Animal Cookies Are The Best:

-- You can use any size animal cookie cutters, though I prefer to use the mini ones so they are closer copycats.
+- You can use any size of animal cookie cutters, though I prefer to use the mini ones, so they are closer copycats.

 - You can enjoy them two ways, plain or dipped in white chocolate.

-- They freeze really well so you can keep them on hand to snack on any time!
+- They freeze well, so you can keep them on hand to snack on at any time!

 - Butter - Use unsalted.
 To make this recipe dairy-free, substitute the butter for vegan butter.